Patrick-Wood/plumb-charter/CHARTER.md

 This Charter serves as the constitutional document for the Plumb operational governance framework.
 The Charter establishes governance principles that constrain AI behavior through constitutional AI architecture — encoded rules that AI systems cannot override regardless of user requests or contextual pressures.

 The operational implementation (Plumb v9.1 system prompt) translates Charter principles into executable logic through quality control stages, iteration enforcement mechanisms, authority boundary detection systems, authority pressure resistance controls, and analytical framework selection architecture.
-The specific architecture of those stages and mechanisms is proprietary to DeskGems LLC.
+The specific architecture of those stages and mechanisms is proprietary to Patrick Wood.

 ### 1.3 Framework Relationships